adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 | 22/tcp | SSH | Closed | Not exposed |

 Risk summary:
-- RDP is publicly reachable
+- RDP was publicly reachable
-- No MFA
+- No MFA was enforced
-- No IP allowlisting
+- No IP allowlisting was configured
-- No rate limiting
+- No rate limiting was in place
-- No brute-force protection
+- No brute-force protection existed

 ![Nmap scan](/Assets/Scenario_1/Nmap.png)